ConceptaNjolima/MyTNTResources/Week 1/Intro to VSCode and TypeScript.md

 4. VS Code TS language support features
     * Introduce and demo - IntelliSense and Code Snippets.
     * Here to help but you need to drive and understand.
-    * IntelliSense - code compleetion, hover info, and signature information.
+    * IntelliSense - code completion, hover info, and signature information.
     * Snippets - chunks of TS.

 5. **Try it** - NTs create and run HelloWorld.ts